SkywardSyntax/3DRaymarching/README.md

 ## Dynamic Light Source Movement

 The light source now moves around the sphere, and the sphere's lighting updates live.
 The light source position changes dynamically over time, creating a more interactive and visually appealing experience.

+## Edge Smoothing Algorithms

+The shadow and sphere rendering algorithms have been updated to use more complex techniques for smoothing edges.
+This results in smoother and more realistic visuals for both shadows and the sphere.